anotherhadi/github-recon/README.md

     --trufflehog             Run trufflehog on cloned repositories (only for deep scan) (default true) -S, --silent                 Suppress all non-essential output
-    --spoof-email            Spoof email (only for email mode) (default true) -a, --hide-avatar            Hide the avatar in the output -j, --json string            Write results to specified JSON file
+    --spoof-email            Spoof email (only for email mode) (default true) -a, --print-avatar           Show the avatar in the output -j, --json string            Write results to specified JSON file
 ```